SMAK (brand)

 SMAK is a popular and one of the largest beverage, natural fruit juice, fruit preserves, snack and dairy products brand in Sri Lanka.
 The brand is owned by Country Style Foods Private Limited and was established in 1981.
 The company holds over 70% market share in non-carbonated beverages category in Sri Lanka.

 History

 Country Style Foods Private Limited was established on 5 February 1981 by three brothers (Daya Kumanayake, Dharmasiri Alahakoon and Sarath Alahakoon) with ten employees in Kadawatha.
 The company started producing natural fruit juices and jams under the brand name "SMAK".
 By late 1990s, the company started exporting its products to Australia, Canada, England, Germany, Italy, Middle East and to New Zealand.
 By 2010, the company started producing Mineral water, snacks and Dairy products under the same brand name.

 Products

 Country Style Foods Private Limited produces natural fruit juices, fruit preserves, mineral water, snacks and dairy products under the brand name SMAK.
 Drinks are produced from 100% local fresh fruits and dairy without the use of any artificial colour or flavours.
 The fruit juices and nectar are sold in PET bottles, Tetra Paks & glass bottles.

 Juices & Nectar

-200 ml Mango drink in glass bottle.

 The company produces drinks in the following flavours;